Most plants use photosynthesis to make chemical energy for them to use. They do this by absorbing light from the sun.

 However, there are some plants that can capture, kill and digest animals and other organisms ranging from protozoans to invertebrates and even small vertebrates.
 Some examples of these types of plants are Sundews, Pitcher plants, and Venus flytraps.

-The next lesson: Plant and Animal Cells, both lessons are included in Practice Tests.
+The next lesson: Plant and Animal Cells.

 The transcript is provided for your convenience.